TheZeekA/DayZ-Enhanced-Init.c-File-For-Servers/README.md

 #### **Player Registration & Tracking**
 - Automatic player registration on first connection
+- Notifies player about the current amount of other players on the server when they join
 - Steam ID to player name mapping
 - Connection history tracking
 - Player statistics (kills, deaths, K/D ratio)